 There are so much more asanas that will enhance your diving experience.
 The list seems to be endless.
 The five above is a great place to start, but going on a yoga retreat will open up the world of yoga that much more, and really let you learn more about your body and how to prepare it for the ultimate dive trip.

 You now know how yoga compliments and can improve your scuba diving.
-So what better way is there to combine these two things then to go on a diving and yoga vacation?
+So what better way is there to combine these two things than to go on a yoga and scuba diving vacation?
 There is none really.
 This is the ultimate way to delve into both of these amazing activities and immerse yourself in pure bliss.
 The best part is that you will be in a beautiful, tropical part of the world that will really stimulate all of your senses.

 You will go diving in a magnificent marine park and see some spectacular marine life.
 You will also enjoy daily yoga classes, or you may even be practicing twice a day!
 This will be done in a stunning open-air space where you can breathe in the fresh air while enjoying the scenery around you.
 You will learn asanas that not only enhance your diving but also your day-to-day life.
 You will learn breathing techniques, meditation, and fully explore the world of yoga.